Republic of Texas: Government

 In September 1836 Texas elected a Congress of 14 senators and 29 representatives.
 The Constitution allowed the first president to serve for two years and subsequent presidents for three years.
 To hold an office or vote, a man had to be a citizen of the Republic.

 The first Congress of the Republic of Texas convened in October 1836 at Columbia (now West Columbia).
 Stephen F. Austin, often referred to as the "Father of Texas", died on December 27, 1836, after serving just two months as the republic's secretary of state.
 Due mainly to the ongoing war for independence, five sites served as temporary capitals of Texas in 1836: (Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and Columbia).
 The capital was moved to the new city of Houston in 1837.

 In 1839, a small pioneer settlement situated on the Colorado River in central Texas was chosen as the republic's seventh and final capital.
 Incorporated under the name Waterloo, the town was renamed Austin shortly thereafter in honor of Stephen F. Austin.

+Unlike the constitution of the United States which provided for federalism, Texas had instead established a centralized unitary state.